garrandall/popular-music-data/tracks/pray-you-catch-me-beyonce.md

 Pray to catch you whispering
 I pray you catch me listening
-I pray to catch you whispering {whispering, whispering...}
+I pray to catch you whispering
-I pray you catch me {whispering, whispering...}
+I pray you catch me
 I pray you catch me
 I pray you catch me (praying)
 I'm praying you catch me